 Carbonari (1818): “Our final aim is that of Voltaire and of the French Revolution — the complete annihilation of Catholicism, and ultimately all Christianity.”

 It should be noted, as we see over and over again, that Mazzini came from yet another Calvinist preordained chosenite/God-People sect, the Jansenites.
 This particular group of supremacists held to a warped belief in efficacious grace, which stressed that only a certain portion of humanity were predestined to be saved.
 According to Jansenius’ theory of Predestination, man was either saved or damned according to God’s own will, regardless of his merits or demerits.”
-Mazzini wrote to David Stern, “I am
+Mazzini wrote to David Stern, “I am not a Christian.”

 The saved would of course include Mazzini and his ilk.
 Or as George Carlin said, “It’s a club and you ain’t in it.”
 Mazzini’s father, Giacomo Mazzini, was a Jacobin.